-Hands down the best stir fry we’ve ever cooked!
+Hands down the best vegan vegetable stir fry we’ve ever cooked!
 And it’s all plant-based!
-Our Vegan Pineapple Stir Fry featuring curried coconut sauce and sesame covered noodles is a sticky, messy, and extremely satisfying dish to eat, whether you’re vegan, vegetarian, or a sworn meat-eater!
+This Vegan Pineapple Stir Fry featuring curried coconut sauce and sesame-covered noodles is a sticky, messy, and extremely satisfying dish to eat, whether you’re vegan, vegetarian, or a sworn meat-eater!

 Start by toasting your sesame seeds in a dry frying pan on medium heat.
 When they turn golden brown, tip them into a small bowl or plate to prevent further browning.
 Reserve the pan for the next step.

 Start your sauce by toasting curry powder and chilli flakes in a dry pan to release aromas.
-Then add all the other ingredients: creamed coconut, 4 tbsp of pineapple juice from the tin, 3 tbsp soy sauce and 2-3 tbsp water.
+Then add all the other ingredients: creamed coconut, 4 tablespoon of pineapple juice from the tin, 3 tablespoon soy sauce and 2-3 tablespoon water.
 Mix to combine and cook on low heat until thickened slightly.
 It will typically only take 30 seconds to a minute.

 All that’s left is to assemble.
 Tip your vegetables into the drained noodles, add the sauce and stir to combine.
 Divide between two bowls and generously sprinkle with toasted sesame seeds and some spring onion.